Denver Public Schools board gives superintendent new contract, with raise

 The three board members who voted “no” were Vice President Auon'tai Anderson, Secretary Michelle Quattlebaum and Treasurer Scott Esserman.

-Anderson and Quattlebaum shared concern with the process and the board’s involvement in the contract.
+Anderson and Quattlebaum shared concerns with the process and the board’s involvement in the contract.

 Quattlebaum said it was “difficult to vote” on a matter she was not “authentically or transparently involved in.”